andreassolberg/jso/README.md

 Options to `getToken(opts)`

-* `allowia`: Set to false if user interaction is not allowed.
-Used for passive iframe loader.
-If set to false a `prompt=none` paramter is added to the authorizatino request as specified in OpenID Connect.
 * `allowredir`: Throw an exception if getToken would imply redirecting the user.
 Typically you would like to use checkToken() instead of using this.
 * `response_type`: Override for this specific request.
 * `scopes.require`: Override for this specific request.